IbrahimaDIALLOBowe/Unit-4-Homework-PortfolioAnalysis/README.md

 4. The whale portfolios and algorithmic portfolio CSV files contain daily returns, but the S&P 500 CSV file contains closing prices.
 Convert the S&P 500 closing prices to daily returns.

-5.Join Whale Returns, Algorithmic Returns, and the S&P 500 Returns into a single DataFrame with columns for each portfolio's returns.
+5. Join Whale Returns, Algorithmic Returns, and the S&P 500 Returns into a single DataFrame with columns for each portfolio's returns.

 returns-dataframe.png